THE VOICE OF U3A BRIMBANK

 - Scrabble (Probably in new venue for term 2.
 Participants will be notified when confirmed)

 - Book Group (The next session will be conducted at the Granary Café in Sunshine)

 - Hollywood and Beyond (Possibly in the 2nd term at Kororoit Creek Neighbourhood House)

 - 100 Moments in Australian History

 In the Park

 - Yang Style Tai Chi Level 1 Beginners

 - Yang Style Tai Chi Level 2 Intermediate

-When the weather does not allow to hold these activities in the park, the classes will be conducted via Zoom.
-In those cases, the tutor will not be able to admit late-comers into the class.
-Punctuality is essential.
+When the weather does not allow to conduct these classes in the park, they are conducted via Zoom.

 - Armchair Travel